Solano Avenue: Public transportation

 Solano Avenue has in the past doubled as a right-of-way for two interurban rail lines, the Southern Pacific Railroad and the Key System, and was intersected by the Santa Fe Railroad.

-Three of the Southern Pacific's electric lines met at the "Colusa Wye": the Ninth Street line, the California Street line, and the Shattuck Avenue line.
+Three of the Southern Pacific's Interurban Electric Railway met at the "Colusa Wye": the Ninth Street line, the California Street line, and the Shattuck Avenue line.
 On the north side of this junction, the Southern Pacific constructed an electric sub-station whose legacy survives in the name of a small cul-de-sac behind the former site of the building (now demolished).
 The junction was also the terminus of the three lines, called "Thousand Oaks Station".
 After the SP abandoned its electric trains in 1941, the rival Key System took over the tracks of the Shattuck Avenue line through the Northbrae Tunnel, but terminating at a stop east of The Alameda.
 The tracks on Solano were paved over and the catenary wires removed.
 Until the early 2000s, the trace of these tracks was still visible in the pavement on Solano adjacent to Colusa.
 After the Key System abandoned its train service to San Francisco in 1958, and upon the opening of the Northbrae Tunnel to auto traffic in 1962, AC Transit ran its F and 33 bus lines to the former Key System stop east of The Alameda, with alternate runs continuing down Solano to a terminus at San Pablo.

 Solano Avenue also intersected Key System streetcar lines at San Pablo Avenue and The Alameda.
 When BART was built alongside the Santa Fe's right-of-way, a station at Solano Avenue wasn't included.
 However, it is only about a 15–20 minute walk to both the El Cerrito Plaza and North Berkeley BART stations.

 AC Transit currently operates bus service on Solano Avenue, and three local bus lines connect Solano to Downtown Berkeley.
 Line 18 runs along the entire length of Solano.
 Line 7 goes through the Northbrae/Solano Avenue Tunnel and stops at The Alameda before turning.
-Line 79 makes two stops, at The Alameda and Colusa Avenue.
-In addition, lines 72, 72M, and 72R cross Solano at San Pablo Avenue.
+Line 27 makes two stops, at The Alameda and Colusa Avenue.
+In addition, lines 72, 72M, and 72L cross Solano at San Pablo Avenue.

 Several AC Transit transbay buses connect Solano Avenue to San Francisco.
 The G line runs along Solano between Colusa and San Pablo, while the FS line covers the part of Solano east of Colusa.
-Line L crosses the western end at Pierce Street; while Line H crosses the eastern end, running over the top of the Northbrae/Solano Avenue Tunnel.
+Line L crosses the western end at Pierce Street.